Contract Labor Laws: Everything You Need to Know

 Another drawback of being an independent contractor is not having the same legal protections as employees.
 For instance, there is no requirement that a company pay contract workers minimum wage or provide overtime wages.
 Contract workers also may not receive protection from discrimination by employers.

 If you need help with contract labor laws, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.